Leroy Little Bear

 Leroy Little Bear is a Blackfoot researcher, professor emeritus at the University of Lethbridge, founding member of Canada's first Native American Studies Department, and recognized leader and advocate for First Nations education, rights, self-governance, language and culture.
 He has received numerous awards and recognition for his work, including the Officer Order of Canada, and the Alberta Order of Excellence.

 Personal life

 Little Bear was born and raised on the Kainai First Nation in Alberta, Canada.
 Little Bear was one of seven children.
 He attended the on-reserve residential school.

 He was one of the first First Nations people to graduate from the University of Lethbridge, completing a Bachelor of Arts Degree in 1971.
 He went on to complete a Juris Doctor Degree at the College of Law, University of Utah in 1975.

 Career

 Little Bear was a founding member of the Native American Studies Department at the University of Lethbridge.
 He was chair of the department for 21 years.
 He went on to be the founding director of the Native American Program at Harvard University.
+Little Bear retired from the University of Lethbridge in 1997, but continues to be active in numerous areas.